'Do Revenge' Wants You To Embrace Your Glennergy

 Advertisement

 While Hawke’s Eleanor understands her new friend’s rage, the reality is that regardless of how justified women may be in their anger, it’s typically undercut, and in art and IRL, there’s a tendency to characterise angry women as hysterical and bloodthirsty.
 English author William Congreve once infamously said that “Hell hath no fury like a woman scorned,” a phrase that’s become both timeless and abused to mock genuine female anger.
 Take Lady Macbeth, whose actions and interests to make her husband King are painted in popular imagination as selfish and inauthentic.
-Or look at the response to Serena Williams, who demanded an apology from the umpire at the 2018 U.S. Open after he penalised her because he believed she was being coached from the stands (she denied it happened and was offended at the implication that she was cheating).
-On screen, revenge is a tactic still typically reserved only for men, with actors like Liam Neeson and Jamie Foxx celebrated for their turns as vengeance-driven protagonists in Taken and Django Unchained, respectively.
+Even on screen, revenge is a tactic still typically reserved only for men, with actors like Liam Neeson and Jamie Foxx celebrated for their turns as vengeance-driven protagonists in Taken and Django Unchained, respectively.

-Do Revenge wants none of that.
+Do Revenge, streaming on Netflix Australia now, wants none of that.
 Drea and Eleanor are an unlikely duo brought together unexpectedly at tennis camp by a shared goal: pure, unadulterated vengeance.
 While their reasons for revenge might differ slightly, it’s enough to motivate the pair to join together to get back at each other’s bullies in the most serious of ways — by literally ruining their tormentors’ lives.
 And it’s an absolute thrill to watch how unapologetic Drea and Eleanor are in their rage.
 In fact, the film embraces it and shows that vengeance in its full glory, flipping the script on female rage and offering a more realistic depiction of young women who are rightfully angry.

+While female revenge movies like Promising Young Woman, Kill Bill, and John Tucker Must Die have centred the idea of female rage (especially when it comes to a high school jock who’s two-timing not one, but four women), there's the challenge of overcoming sexist attitudes toward angry women.
+“There's always going to be a curve when you're writing a story about women; there's always going to be a steeper incline because we still live in a world where likability and the idea of a woman being palatable and fitting into a box [exists],” writer and director Jennifer Kaytin Robinson tells Refinery29.

 Advertisement